Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 - For some devices you'll have to unpack the system.img to get to the build.prop or default.prop file, where you'll find the info you want.This can sometimes be done with a simple archive app/program, but sometimes more advanced utilities are needed.
 On Windows, you can use something like [this tool](https://forum.xda-developers.com/showpost.php?p=57742855&postcount=42).
 You'll also find more info in the [main thread for that post](https://forum.xda-developers.com/android/software-hacking/how-to-conver-lollipop-dat-files-to-t2978952).
 - Other times you'll find the fingerprint in META-INF\com\google\android\updater-script.
 Look for "Target:" and you'll likely find the fingerprint there.
 - Etc...
 Experiment, the fingerprint will be in there somewhere.

-Take a look below for an example of what a device fingerprint looks like.

 #### The firmware.mobi method
 Sometimes you can also find up to date and certified fingerprints at [firmware.mobi](https://desktop.firmware.mobi/).